QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: Introduction

 \subsection{Background}

-Future networks such as B5G and 6G must be capable of covering billions of internet-of-things (IoT) and wireless devices\cite{8879484}.
+The sixth-generation (6G) wireless networks need to be capable of providing coverage for billions of IoT, cellular, and other wireless devices \cite{8879484}.
 The IoT stands out as a pivotal technology in shaping the future of wireless communications, embracing a diverse range of applications, including smart transportation, smart homes, smart grids, and smart agriculture \cite{you2021towards}.
 However, the extensive deployment of IoT devices faces two critical challenges: energy efficiency and spectrum scarcity issues \cite{r1,r3,r28}.
-The spectrum scarcity challenge arises from the limited availability of spectrum resources for IoT applications, as a substantial portion has already been allocated to various radio systems.
-This constraint necessitates the urgent resolution of these challenges to optimize spectrum utilization.
+The challenge of spectrum scarcity arises from the limited availability of spectrum resources for IoT applications, as a significant portion has already been allocated to various radio systems, including cellular networks, television broadcasts, and other communication services.
+This constraint underscores the urgency of resolving these challenges to optimize spectrum utilization.
 Additionally, the energy efficiency issue presents a significant obstacle, given the high cost associated with regularly charging devices or replacing batteries \cite{zhang20196g}.

-The envisaged solution we propose to overcome the mentioned challenges involves the use of Symbiotic Radio (SR) and Reconfigurable Intelligent Surfaces (RIS).
+We propose a solution to address the aforementioned challenges by employing symbiotic radio (SR) systems and reconfigurable intelligent surfaces (RIS) structures.